drivelous/mechanized/README.md

 <pre><code>python mechanize.py http://drivelous.tumblr.com/</code></pre>

-<p>Mechanized downoads all images into a directory matching the name of the URL</p>
+<p>Mechanized downloads all images into a directory matching the name of the URL</p>

 <h3>Future of Development</p>

-<p>I probably won't be making any major improvements on this (EX: using a headless browser) but I am still curious about bugs that people come across as well as improvements that anyone makes.
+<p>I probably won't be making any major improvements on this (EX: using a headless browser, add params for throttling connections) but I am still curious about bugs that people come across as well as improvements that anyone makes.
 Feel free to send them to me at sean@drivelous.com.</p>